joomlashack/OSMeta/README.md

 OSMeta
 ===============
-OSMeta is an extension to easily manage titles, descriptions and keywords for Joomla articles.
+OSMeta is an extension to easily manage titles, descriptions for Joomla articles.

 ## Requirements